zpl99/STSR-Seg/README.md

 # STSR-Seg

 The code of the Spatiotemporal aware Super-Resolution SEGmentation framework (STSR-Seg).
-The STSR-Seg is utilized to produce the China Building Rooftop Area (CBRA) dataset.
+The STSR-Seg is a deep learning method, utilized to produce the China Building Rooftop Area (CBRA) dataset.

 ### Overvirew
 <div align="center">